bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

   Converting a NodeList to an array will make it easier to manipulate through the use of array methods such as map, filter and reduce which are not available on NodeLists.

 5. What is a component?

+  Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up